ParretLabs/tpmi-toolkit/README.md

 **Tools &amp; Algorithms for AI-Generated TagPro Maps**

 ## Project
-This project contains many utilities for developing auto-mapmaking tools (Algorithms/ML).
+This project contains many utilities for developing auto-mapmaking tools (Algorithms or ML).
 The toolkit is able to convert normal TagPro maps into "VectorMaps", which contain the same information as normal tagpro maps.
 However, instead of being tile-based, VectorMaps are vector-based.
 Which means that element positions are floats, and walls are displayed as segments.